 I described my feelings on NSX Prime, with the following post, receiving many conciliatory replies.
 These are archived there to this day.
-Below are a few of them. (insert these 3-4 as pictures)
+Below are a few of them:

 Driven Regularly: Right from the beginning, this car was driven regularly, at least for a “collector-type” car.
 I’ve been fortunate to always have 2-4 non-essential cars around.
 I believe that cars need to be driven as part of keeping them healthy, along with annual inspections and fluid changes by trained mechanics familiar with the vehicle.
 Driving the NSX is fun and easy.
 It’s hard to not always be in it.
-But a quick meander around my website and you will learn I also owned a 1969 Lotus Elan for almost 50 years, and it needed to be driven, too.
+But a quick meander around my website and you will learn I’ve also owned a 1969 Lotus Elan for 50 years.
+It needed to be driven, too.
 Then there is the 2014 McLaren MP4-12C and, like the NSX, I purchased it new, and it requires attention.
 These 3 yellow cars are rotated, each driven for a week or so at a time, and I try to do this once a month.
 Occasionally, in nice weather, a Polaris Slingshot and BMW 1200GS become the next joy rides if the Tesla Plaid and Mercedes GLC300 daily drivers don’t fit the bill.
 The NSX has made a couple of longer trips, one from here to Las Vegas, across southern Utah to Colorado, and finally back to Phoenix.
 It was a sublime and wonderful trip.
-We also drove the NSX once to San Diego and back.
+We also drove the NSX to San Diego.

 Service experience: This NSX has been regularly maintained since I bought it.
 Except for the repairs after it was stolen, it’s mostly been fluid changes.
 My first serious service expense was when it turned ten years old.
 Acura recommends a significant 10 years/90,000-mile service.
 At ten years old, my NSX had only 30,000 miles.
 At first, I wondered if I could delay having it done.
-But based on advice from the members at NSX Prime, some who’d done the service early and others who had not, I bit the bullet and had Science of Speed do the full and complete 90,000 service at a cost of nearly $3500 which included, among other things, the following:
+But based on advice from the members at NSX Prime, some who’d done the service early and others who had not, I bit the bullet and had Science of Speed do the full and complete 90,000 service.
+It included:

 - Replaced Timing Belt, Water Pump, covers, and verify cam timing